 I don't want to write something that's not true.

 Yeah.
 It's not good.
-I mean, you've definitely got longevity in your Daoist career, anyway, so that's saying something.
+I mean, you've definitely got longevity in your Taoist career, anyway, so that's saying something.
 I mean, and that's always proof in the pudding.
 There's those names.
 Yeah.
 It's really good to connect, because you're one of the names that constantly comes up.
 As we were chatting about just beforehand, I think, yeah, I came six years ago to Byron, and you'd just left, and it was interesting when I talked about what we did, and they were like, "What are you up to here?"
-And I was like, "Oh, I'm bringing my company up here, and we talk about Daoist herbalism [crosstalk 01:05:55]."
+And I was like, "Oh, I'm bringing my company up here, and we talk about Taoist herbalism [crosstalk 01:05:55]."

 Dan Reid: (01:05:56)